docopt/docopt.coffee/README.md

 `docopt` – command line option parser, that will make you smile
 ===============================================================================

-Help porting [docopt](http://docopt.org/) to Ruby!
+Help porting [docopt](http://docopt.org/) to CoffeeScript and JavaScript!

-Isn't it awesome how `optparse` and other option parsers generate help and usage-messages based on your code?!
+Isn't it awesome how Python's `optparse` and other option parsers generate help and usage-messages based on your code?!

 Hell no!
 You know what's awesome?
 It's when the option parser *is* generated